dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Restore-ADCommonObject.md

 ```

 ### -Identity
-The identity of the object to restore.
+Specifies the identity of the object to restore.

 ```yaml
 Type: System.String